-The Departments of Public Safety and Environmental Health and Safety prepare "The Annual Security and Fire Safety Report" ASFSR to comply with the 1990 Congressional approved Crime Awareness and Campus Security Act which amended the Higher Education Act of 1965.
+The Departments of Public Safety and Environmental Health and Safety prepare "The Annual Security and Fire Safety Report" ASFSR to comply with the 1990 Congressional approved Crime Awareness and

+Campus Security Act which amended the Higher Education Act of 1965.
 The Jeanne Clery Act requires higher education institutions to make public their campus security policies, and it requires that crime and fire data be collected, reported, and disseminated to the campus community.
 The Clery Act is intended to provide prospective students and employees, current students and their families, and the rest of the Loyola community accurate, complete, and timely information about safety on campus so that they can make informed decisions.
-The full text of this report can be located on our website https://www.loyola.edu/department/public-safety.

 This report is prepared in cooperation with local and state law enforcement as well as our internal organizations: Athletics, Student Development, Counseling Center, Admissions and Human Resources, all contribute greatly to the report process and its successful completion.
 Each entity provides updated information on their efforts and programs to comply with the Act.
 Campus crime, arrest and referral statistics include those matters reported to the Campus Police, Student Life, Campus Security Authorities (CSA) and local law enforcement agencies.
-Campus Security Authorities are annually contacted at the end of the fall and spring semesters requesting disclosure of any reportable Clery crimes, which may have been reported to them.
-A procedure is in place to anonymously capture crime statistics disclosed confidentially.
 Each year by October 1st, an email notification, and a Loyola Today notice announce the location of where to view or receive the completed report.
 These alert notifications are made to students, faculty, staff and administrators.
 Prospective students and employees receive information where they can view the report from the Admissions Office and the Human Recourses Department as well as online.